From dynamical to steady-state many-body metrology: Precision limits and their attainability with two-body interactions: Introduction

 This model involving collective spin variables is very natural in atomic ensembles used in magnetometry and interferometry~\cite{baamara2021squeezingnonlinearspinobservables, Chalopin_2018, Gross_2010,Riedel_2010}.
 By appropriate choice of the $(a,b,c)$ coefficients, we numerically show that a Heisenberg scaling can be obtained in dynamical metrology (as for the central spin model).
 We also show that the control in Eq.~\eqref{eq:all-to-allintro} enables the saturation of the QFI bound for Gibbs states.
 For the diagonal ensemble, we find a scaling $N^{3/2}$ of the QFI for an appropriate choice of $(a,b,c)$.
 Our main results for magnetometry are summarized in Table~\ref{tab:2}.

 Finally, in the same spin-probe scenario we study the transient regime to steady states.
 That is, we introduce appropriate noise models (corresponding to dephasing and thermalization) and evaluate the value of the QFI at all intermediate times leading to equilibration.
-We find again strong improvements attainable via many-body interactions, and we analyze the different tradeoffs between the scaling of equilibration time and QFI.
+We again find strong improvements attainable via many-body interactions, and we analyze the different tradeoffs between the scaling of equilibration time and the QFI.

 The paper is structured as follows.
-In Sec.~\ref{Sec:Background}, we introduce the main quantities of interest.
-In Sec.~\ref{sec:dynamical_metro}, we focus on closed systems and discuss various choices of~$H_C$ while contrasting them to the bound in Eq.~\eqref{eq:boundCR}.
-In Sec.~\ref{sec:steadystate}, we focus on steady-state metrology of the diagonal and Gibbs ensemble, by deriving both bounds on the QFI and strategies to approach them.
-In Sec.~\ref{sec:transient}, we build connections between both previous scenarios, by analyzing the finite-time performance of~$H_C$ that becomes optimal in the steady state regime.
-Finally, we conclude in Sec.~\ref{sec:conclusions}.
+In Section~\ref{Sec:Background}, we introduce the main quantities of interest.
+In Section~\ref{sec:dynamical_metro}, we focus on closed systems and discuss various choices of~$H_C$ while contrasting them to the bound in Eq.~\eqref{eq:boundCR}.
+In Section~\ref{sec:steadystate}, we focus on steady-state metrology of the diagonal and Gibbs ensemble, by deriving both bounds on the QFI and strategies to approach them.
+In Section~\ref{sec:transient}, we build connections between both previous scenarios, by analyzing the finite-time performance of~$H_C$ that becomes optimal in the steady state regime.
+Finally, we conclude in Section~\ref{sec:conclusions}.